taataa/tapspace/docs/api/v2/index.md

 <a name="tapspaceinteractionpinch"></a>
 ## [tapspace](#tapspace).[interaction](#tapspaceinteraction).[Pinch](#tapspaceinteractionpinch)(source, target, options)

-Pinch transform interaction for items.
+Pinch transform interaction for items and other interactive planes.
 Drag, scale, and rotate items by using pointers.
 During pinch the target has the class `active-pinch`.